What are bedsores?

 - Negative pressure wound therapy

-- Medication (such as antibiotics to treat infections)
+- Medicine (such as antibiotics to treat infections)

 What are the complications of bedsores?Once a bedsore develops, it can take days, months, or even years to heal.
 It can also become infected, causing fever and chills.
 An infected bedsore can take a long time to clear up.
 As the infection spreads through your body, it can also cause mental confusion, a fast heartbeat, and generalized weakness.